AP 3434 Responding to Sexual Harassment Under Title IX

 Upon receipt of a formal complaint, the Title IX Coordinator will provide the following notice in writing, to the Parties:

-• Notice of RCC’s Title IX grievance process;
+- Notice of the Title IX grievance process;

-• Notice that the Parties may inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the RCC does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a Party or other source; and
+- Notice that the Parties may inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which RCC does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a Party or other source;

-• Inform the Parties of any provision in RCC’s code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+- Inform the Parties of any provision in RCC’s code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process; and

 If, in the course of an investigation, RCC decides to investigate allegations about the Complainant or Respondent that are not included in the notice provided above, the Title IX Coordinator will provide notice in writing of the additional allegations to the Parties.